ceresward/factorio-logiNetChannels/MOD_PORTAL.md

-# Notice: Factorio 2.0 Plans
+# Notice: Factorio 2.0

-Some of you may be wondering, what will happen with this mod when Factorio 2.0 and the Space Age DLC are released?
-The short answer is - this mod will be updated to support Factorio 2.0 and Space Age, and you can still play with it if you like.
-However, you may find you no longer need it!
+Logistic Network Channels has been updated to work with Factorio 2.0 and Space Age.
+Use it if you like, however, you may find you no longer need it!
 The Factorio team have made a number of awesome improvements to how bots behave that should help to make large networks a lot less annoying to deal with:

 - Robots are chosen to service requests based on predicted arrival time instead of nearest idle robot
 - Individual roboports can now be configured to keep a certain number of robots stationed at the roboport at all times
 - Robots are now much smarter when picking a roboport to recharge at

 You can read more about all of these changes in [FFF-374](https://www.factorio.com/blog/post/fff-374).
-I have yet to see how effective these changes are in practice, however I am optimistic that they will be good enough to remove the need for this mod.
-I am not planning on making any major updates to this mod in the future unless there is still a need for it.
+I have yet to see how effective these changes are in practice, however I am optimistic that they will be good enough to make this mod redundant.
+I am not planning on introducing any major new features to the mod, however I will continue to fix bugs for it as needed.

 # Description